mui/material-ui/docs/data/material/customization/dark-mode/dark-mode.md

 ## Setting the default mode

-When `colorSchemes` is provided, the default mode is `system`, which means the app will use the system preference when users first visit the site.
+When `colorSchemes` is provided, the default mode is `system`, which means the app uses the system preference when users first visit the site.

 To set a different default mode, pass the `defaultMode` prop to the ThemeProvider component: